 \subsection{Random Temporal Graph Models}

-The model of \emph{random simple temporal graphs} (RSTGs) was introduced in~\cite{CasteigtsRRZ21} as a natural temporal generalization of the classical Erd{\H{o}}s–R{\'e}nyi model $G_{n,p}$ of random graphs.
-An $n$-vertex RSTG with the parameter $p \in [0,1]$ is obtained by first drawing a \emph{static} random Erd{\H{o}}s–R{\'e}nyi $G_{n,p}$ and then defining a temporal order on its edges by ordering them according to a uniformly random permutation.
+The model of \emph{temporal \ER{} random graphs} was introduced in~\cite{CasteigtsRRZ21}\footnote{In \cite{CasteigtsRRZ21}, this model was called Random Simple Temporal Graphs (RSTGs)} as a natural temporal generalization of the classical \ER{} model $G_{n,p}$ of random graphs.
+An $n$-vertex temporal \ER{} random graph with the parameter $p \in [0,1]$ is obtained by first drawing a \emph{static} random \ER{} $G_{n,p}$ and then defining a temporal order on its edges by ordering them according to a uniformly random permutation.
 An equivalent and technically more convenient way of defining the temporal order on the edges is to draw, for every edge $e$, independently and uniformly at random a time label $\lambda(e)$ from the unit interval $[0,1]$.
 Since the event that two edges get the same time label happens with probability 0, all edge orderings induced by such random time labels are equiprobable.
 Therefore, as long as the absolute values of time labels are irrelevant (which is the case for the questions studied in \cite{CasteigtsRRZ21} and in the present paper), the two models are indeed equivalent.
 This latter model is denoted as $\F_{n,p}$.
 A possible way of generating objects from $\F_{n,p}$ is to first draw a temporal graph $\G=(G, \lambda)$ from $\F_{n,1}$ (thus the underlying graph $G$ is complete), and to then consider $\G' = (G',\lambda') = (G,\lambda)|_{[0,p]}$, i.e., the temporal graph obtained from $\G$ by removing edges with time labels greater than $p$.
 Observe that $G' \sim G_{n,p}$ and each time label $\lambda(e)$ is uniformly distributed on $[0,p]$.